craigduncanlab/markup-languages/README.md

-# Styled Markup Language (SML) and Plain Markup Language (PML) Specifications
+# A multi-stage approach to 'just-in-time' creation of .docx content from simple text

 (c) 29 January 2020 Craig Duncan
 Updated 15 May 2020.

 # Introduction

+This document describes a way in which raw text file data can be stored in very small text files, with minimal annotation, and yet can be used as the input for a computational process that can render, automatically, one or more styled .docx documents.

-This document contains a definition for the two markup languages I have created (and which are still in development).
+This document also contains a specification for the two utility markup languages I have created (and which are still in development).
+These can be used as markup formats by themselves, but I have used them as intermediate data-storage formats in an automated workflow, one that can translate raw text files into .docx file(s).
 The languages are:

  - Plain Markup Language (PML)
  - Styled Markup Language (SML)

-Presently, PML and SML are useful when chained together in a sequence to translate PML text files into .docx files.
+That is, PML and SML are useful when chained together in a sequence to translate PML text files into .docx files.

-In brief, you can write simple documents in the 'PML' text format (example here) and the output appears as .docx files.
-There is an intermediate markup format used called Styled Markup Language (SML) which is used internally, but the user doesn't have to write anything in SML if they do not want to.
+In brief, you can write simple documents in the 'PML' text format (example) and the output appears as .docx files.
+A person wanting to translate raw text to .docx may not have to write anything in SML if they do not want to.

-I have provided a simple example of my implementation in python, used within the Visual Studio Code text editor in [this note](/Demo/HowTo_PMLparser.md)
+I have provided a simple example of my implementation of this workflow in python, used within the Visual Studio Code text editor in [this note](/Demo/HowTo_PMLparser.md)

-# Language and design considerations
+# Language and design considerations : insufficiency of OOXML

-Markup-language formats like OOXML are needed to make or store Word (.docx) files.
-However, translating directly from plain text to complicated style formats like OOXML, is difficult.
-There are too many features within OOXML that assume it will be used with a particular software application that uses the same direct relationship between what is represented on screen or printer, and the data containers used to store the information for that output.
-The main goal is to create output to screen or printer that looks like a paper document.
-If we cannot introduce abstract intermediate transformation functions, then we cannot achieve the benefits of generalisation of functions.
+The assumption in Word-processing programs that use OOXML is that the program will perform invisible edits on OOXML content and the user will only see, on the screen or printer, what looks like a paper document.
+The relationship to OOXML, hidden from the user, is complex: OOXML wraps around the text, and is then embedded within a .docx package.
+Some text is fragmented within the OOXML, so that there is no guarantee that our normal understanding of sentences or paragraphs, in a grammatical sense, is reflected in the storage of those parts of text in OOXML.

+We are sometimes told that markup-language formats like OOXML are the primary data structure needed to make or store Word (.docx) files.
+The invitation to work with OOXML alone to create Word Processing documents from text data is misguided, at least if you want to explore general data formats that can also be used outside these Word processing applications.
+OOXML has a high mutual dependency with the software applications that use it.
+It evolved with them, not independently of them.
+It is mainly intended to be hidden from users, and is created invisibly by complex, object-orientated software designed to produce a visual rendering of text in response to user-input through a manual typewriter interface.

+A consequence of the environment in which OOXML developed is that translating directly from plain writing (text files) to tagged style-information, like OOXML, is difficult.
+OOXML has become a specification that assumes that the application that uses it will already be performing a high level of maintenance of the 'state' of a document rendered to the screen, and that the units of data are the 'paragraphs' (as defined in that context), which are enriched by style-related information.
+It is also assumed that a data-orientated model of presentation-style information will be used.
+The minimum level of information that needs to be encoded in OOXML for each 'paragraph' in a document is quite high, and supported by comprehensive tables of related numbering or stle information.

+The same factors also suggest that we should not turn to using object-orientated langauges that closely reflect OOXML in order to prepare customised programs for text programs.
+We do not want to have to deal with OOXML format *every time* we want to work with a text document, of any kind (whether for storage on disk, or for in-memory calculations).
+We do not want to have to accept the line-by-line assumptions that are incorporated into OOXML format.
+Rather, we should be inventing new, flexible data formats and programs that avoid the need for OOXML altogether, or can interface with OOXML later without too much difficulty.
+If we want to  introduce new 'intelligent' text data formats that are independent of OOXML, we must define them, and also  create programs that can still translate automatically from those formats to OOXML, as and when required.
+We must also explore the extent to which we need text formats based on completely different assumptions to OOXML, and the reasons why.

 We don't want this: